javierarce/tumblr-liked-photos-export/README.md

 tumblr-export
 =============

-Export tumblr images from your liked posts
+Export tumblr images from your [liked posts](https://www.tumblr.com/likes).

 ## How to use it